kadafs/padi-chat/README.md

 Plus *lots* of Ruby Gems, a complete list of which is at [/main/Gemfile](https://github.com/chaskiq/chaskiq/blob/main/Gemfile).

-## The Chaskiq Team
+## The Padi Chat Team

-For a complete list of the many individuals that contributed to the design and implementation of Chaskiq, please refer to [GitHub's list of contributors](https://github.com/chaskiq/chaskiq/contributors).
+For a complete list of the many individuals that contributed to the design and implementation of Padi Chat, please refer to [GitHub's list of contributors](https://github.com/chaskiq/chaskiq/contributors).

 ### Commercial license

-The commercial license is designed to for you to use Chaskiq in commercial products and applications, without the provisions of the AGPL-3.0-or-later + commons clause.
+The commercial license is designed to for you to use Padi Chat in commercial products and applications, without the provisions of the AGPL-3.0-or-later + commons clause.
 With the commercial license, your code is kept proprietary, to yourself.
-See the Chaskiq Commercial License at [chaskiq.io](https://chaskiq.io/commercial-license)
+See the Padi Chat Commercial License at [chaskiq.io](https://chaskiq.io/commercial-license)